 - Using a trademark in a domain name.

 With Niche Site Duel 2.0 in full swing and with branding and the launch of a new website just around the corner, I’m reminded of another mistake I made when starting each of my online businesses:

 Not creating a launch plan.

-While you don’t need a launch plan in order to build a successful website or online business, without one you miss out on the opportunity to make some noise on Day One that could easily put you 3-6 months ahead of where you would be if you just started publishing content without a plan.
+While you don’t need a launch plan in order to build a successful website or online business, without one you miss out on the opportunity to make some noise on day one that could easily put you three to six months ahead of where you would be if you just started publishing content without a plan.

 Without a launch plan, you’re publishing content for nobody.

 When you first create a website, nobody knows about it but you.
 Your best content is wasted and eventually over time gets hidden in the archives.
 There are ways to bring new life back to old blog posts, but when you’re first starting out you want as many people to read those posts as possible.
 More readers = more sharing, and more authority right off the bat.

 There’s no reason you should ever be writing for nobody.

 On the day that you launch and share your new website (which is different from the day that you start it), the aim is to have lots of traffic coming your way.
 “Lots of traffic” is relative, of course (and for any brand new website, any traffic is something to be proud about), but there are ways to maximize your reach and traffic on day one, which we’ll get into in this post.

 You’ll also want your new visitors to perform a number of different actions—as many of the following as possible: